clarkgrubb/latex-input/apl/README.md

     @inverse   ⌹
     @domino    ⌹

-Dyadic _reshape_ converts the elements of `ω` into a multidimensional array with the shape `α`.
-Monadic _shape_ returns the length of an array, or the dimensions of a multidimensional array.
+Dyadic _reshape_ `⍴` converts the elements of `ω` into a multidimensional array with the shape `α`.
+Monadic _shape_ `⍴` returns the length of an array, or the dimensions of a multidimensional array.

+Monadic _upset_ `⊖` reverses the elements in each column of a 2-dimensional array.

 <a name="strings"/>
 strings